fbpx

 • Some continuing education, such as ECE courses, childcare certifications, and possibly an Associates or Bachelor’s degree.

-• Intermediate nannies in the Denver area typically make $26-$32 per hour (gross)
+• Intermediate nannies typically make $27-$31+ per hour (gross)

 CAREER NANNIES: